Public image of Elon Musk: Salute controversy

 In his speech during the second inauguration of Donald Trump, Musk thumped his right hand over his heart, fingers spread wide, and then extended his right arm out, emphatically, at an upward angle, palm down and fingers together.
 He then repeated the gesture to the crowd behind him.
 As he finished the gestures, he said to the crowd, "My heart goes out to you.
 It is thanks to you that the future of civilization is assured."
 The gesture was viewed as a Nazi or Roman salute (Note: The "Roman salute" is a gesture which was used by Italian Fascists, then adopted by the Nazis.
 It is not believed to have been used by ancient Romans.) by some, including politicians Yolanda Díaz, Alexandria Ocasio-Cortez, and Jerry Nadler, as well as historian of fascism Ruth Ben-Ghiat.
 Austria's Green Party and Germany's Die Linke called for Musk to be banned from entering their respective countries, citing the salute and his support for right-wing extremism and ongoing interference in European politics.
 Israeli Prime Minister Benjamin Netanyahu said Musk was "falsely smeared".

-Musk derided the claims as being politicized, in one post he wrote: "The 'everyone is Hitler' attack is sooo tired", but did not explicitly deny the claims.
+Musk derided the claims as being politicized; in one post he wrote: "The 'everyone is Hitler' attack is sooo tired", and later on a Joe Rogan podcast discussion published on February 28, Musk reiterated: "I'm not a Nazi", also saying: "What is actually bad about Nazis — it wasn't their fashion or their mannerisms, it was the war and genocide."
 The Anti-Defamation League stated that Musk did not make a Nazi salute, but "made an awkward gesture in a moment of enthusiasm".
 Jared Holt from the Institute for Strategic Dialogue, which tracks online hate, also said that he is skeptical it was on purpose, and that it could indicate a sort of gesture of thanks to the crowd.
 However, former ADL national director Abraham Foxman described the gesture as a "Heil Hitler Nazi salute".
 In further response to the events, Musk posted a series of puns about Nazis on Twitter, which the ADL condemned as "inappropriate" and "highly offensive".
 Various media outlets, including the Associated Press, reported that regardless of what Musk meant, his gesture was widely embraced by right-wing extremists and neo-Nazis.